kossnocorp/typesaurus.com/src/content/docs/decisions/adr-2-extensibility.md

 }
 ```

-While it's possible to use generics to accept `NameFields` instead, because the entity types are very complex, it doesn't work well in practice.
+While it's possible to use generics to accept a shared shape instead (`NameFields` in our example), because the entity types are very complex it doesn't work well in practice.

 It will break either when passing entities to such a function: